defunkt/jquery-pjax/README.md

 ### `$.pjax.click`

 Is a lower level function used by `$.fn.pjax` itself.
-It always you to get a little more control over the pjax event handling.
+It allows you to get a little more control over the pjax event handling.

 This example uses the current click context to set an ancestor as the container.